The64thGamer/cheeseepedia/content/wiki/Showtape Stock Music.md

 contributors = ["Nebbytales","The 64th Gamer","Documentor","Himitsu","Rileypaulson","RedaCEC","2A00:23C7:D7A1:7101:DF8:1917:863B:CE87"]
 gallery = []
 +++
-**This page is slowly being dismantled and its info spread into each individual showtape page.
+<b>This page is slowly being dismantled and its info spread into each individual showtape page.
 Do not add any more info to this page, instead keep it inside the trivia section of the showtape page.
-If you take something from this page, be sure to delete it from the table, that way this page can be deleted as soon as possible once its usefulness is done.**
+If you take something from this page, be sure to delete it from the table, that way this page can be deleted as soon as possible once its usefulness is done.</b>

 Throughout the years, a number of stock music has been used in showtapes as instrumentals for songs, and background music for intermissions.

-## Chuck E. Cheese's ##
+<h2> Chuck E. Cheese's </h2>
 (WIP)

 {| class='wikitable'